Employers have a responsibility to restrict exposures to all staff working with or near an X-ray device.

 - Principles of protection: Time, distance, shielding; the ‘inverse square law’; duties given to the RPS for ensuring both regulatory compliance and optimal radiation safety in the use of the Todd Research postal scanner

 - Management of radiation safety: Protection of persons by the Ionising Radiations Regulations 2017 with reference to Todd Research postal scanners

 - At least one person in the mailroom, facilities management or security who is responsible for the safe functioning of your X-ray scanner

 - Anyone who has responsibility for the safety and wellbeing of the people in your organisation.

-We are now holding RPS Training via virtually via Microsoft Teams, the next course will be held on 14th September 2021, any tickets purchased now will be valid for this session only.
+We are now holding RPS Training virtually via Microsoft Teams, the next course will be held on 16th November 2021, any tickets purchased now will be valid for this session only.